sergei-mironov/litrepl/README.md

 #### Printing status

+`litrepl start`, `litrepl stop`, `litrepl restart` manages the interpreter sessions.
+The commands also accepts the type of the interpreter to operation on.
+IPython interpreter is assumed by default.

-`litrepl status` allows querying the information about the interpreters running in the background.
+`litrepl status` queries the information about the interpreters running in the background.
 The command reveals the process PID and the command-line arguments.